AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 - Ready, displaying stimulus, stimulus completed (with completion codes)
 - Strategy to share control of digital lines between bonsai and MPE code.
 Water calibration?
 Flushing the line?
 - Add the ability to start a Bonsai stimulus session from the WSE

-To be filled.

-#### Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (Ross)
-Session started, encoder count, rewards issued, passes, fails etc.
+- Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (Session started, encoder count, rewards issued, passes, fails etc. )

-To be filled.

-#### Generate template workflows for a variety of stimuli (Jerome, Daniel M.)
-- Generate template workflows for a variety of stimuli.
-- Natural movies workflow with different resolution.
-  - Test dependence of number of dropped frames on resolution (300 x 200 -> 1920 x 1080) with warping performed online versus pre-warped.
-All movies will have frame rate of 30 Hz.
-- Closed-loop wheel to stim workflow.

-To be filled.
+##### mpe packages that need to be written:

+- Zookeeper / Flatfile configuration source (this allows internal and external usage of configuration)
+- Logging source / sink:  We want to be able to log start and stop messages to the MPE server and provide a mechanism to log from the sub workflows described below.
+- Resource monitoring:  similar to how camstim monitors CPU and memory usage, we want to be able to monitor bonsai workflows and provide logging.
+- ZMQ message publishing:  We want bonsai workflows to be able to announce complete and statuses.
+These messages are not yet defined but will be posted here when they are.

 ##### Workflow templates